-The cable consists of an ultra-low-power miniaturized printed circuit board embedded between each end of a sea cable.
-This allows several functionalities such as data processing, data logging and voltage regulation between a sensor and a platform such as glider, AUV or buoy, turning a passive device (cable assembly) to an smart processing unit.
+A SMART Cable consists of an ultra-low-power miniaturized printed circuit board embedded between each end of a sea cable.
+This innovative cable assembly allows several functionalities such as data processing, data logging and voltage regulation between a sensor and a platform such as a glider, AUV or buoy.
+The cable assembly turns a passive device into a smart processing unit.

 Basic Onboard Modules:

 - 8-bit Microcontroller (possibility to upgrade to more powerful modules)

 - Step-up/Step-down Voltage Regulators (5 to 28 V)